All about the Candidature Process

 Also during this phase the IOC will host an individual workshop for each Candidate City to provide information on Vision, Games Concept and Strategy with the purpose to aid the cities in building a solid Games concept aligned with their City and region’s long-term development plans.

-This phase culminates in the submission by the Candidate Cities of the “Candidature File Part 1” which is then analysed by the IOC Evaluation Commission’s working group on Vision, Games Concept & Strategy by providing a dashboard report to the IOC Executive Board (EB).
+This phase culminates in the submission by the Candidate Cities of the “Candidature File Part 1” which is then analysed by the IOC Evaluation Commission’s working group on Vision, Games Concept & Strategy by providing an update to the IOC Executive Board (EB).
 The IOC EB then confirms the continuation of each Candidate City to the next Stage or addresses specific challenges a City may face and needs to reevaluate.

 STAGE 2 – GOVERNANCE, LEGAL AND VENUE FUNDING